+On this page Do this

-File System Client Configuration
+File System Client Configuration File System Client Configuration - 10.16.40.65

+3 File system client configuration

-This page connects the K2 Media Client as a media file system client to the K2 Media Server taking the role of media file system server.
-If there are redundant K2 Media Servers, both are listed on this page as file system servers.
+This page connects the K2 Media Client as a media file This file system client will connect to the file system server(s) listed here.

+system client to the K2 Media Server taking the role of media file system server.
+File system server #1 10.16.40.67

+If there are redundant K2 File system client parameters : Configured correctly

+Media Servers, both are

+listed on this page as file

+system servers.

+Check
-Verify that the K2 Media Client is connecting to the correct K2 Media Server or Servers, as follows:

-- For Level 2, the client connects to the only server. - For Level 2R, the client connects to server A as file system server 1 and server B as file system server 2. - For Level 3, the client connects to server 1. - For Level 3R, the client connects to server 1A as file system server 1 and server 1B as file system server 2.

-Refer to the K2 Storage System Instruction Manual to identify servers.
-Click Check.
-When the wizard reports that the configuration check is successful, click Next.
+Verify that the K2 Media Client is connecting to the correct K2 Media Server or Servers, as follows: • For Levels 2, 10, 20, and 30, the client connects to the only serve • For Levels 2R, 10R, 20R, and 30R, the client connects to serve A as file system server 1 and server B as file system server 2. • For Level 3, the client connects to server 1. • For Level 3R, the client connects to server 1A as file system server 1 and server 1B as file system server 2.
+Refer to the K2 Storage System Instruction Manual to identify servers Click Check .
+When the wizard reports that the configuration check is successful, click Next .